eyzx7x/docs-supergluu-prod/3.1.3/sources/user-guide/index.md

 ## Initial Setup

 ### Camera Access Prompt
-After installation, Super Gluu will request access to use your camera.
-The only time that the camera will be used is to scan a QR code to set up your two-factor authentication.
+After installation, Super Gluu will request access to use your camera, which is used to scan a QR code to set up your two-factor authentication.

 ### Choose Login Method